PhrontHQ/minit/templates/digit/__name__/README.md

 This is the Montage app template.

-Note: Before working on your app you will need to add montage to it.
+Note: Before working on your app you will need to add mod to it.

 ```
 npm install .